forestgrape/coronavirus/4_immunological/immune_system.md

    * Succeed (right MHC binding strength If the cell does *not* bind self) => send the cell to the lymph nodes.
 3. In the __lymph nodes__ the cells are exposed to foreign substances.
 If a cell binds to unknown and harmful substances the cell is useful.

 ## Protection Locations
 Immune responses can be global (affecting the entire body), local for some tissue or even inside single cells:
 * entire body (e.g. fever, circulating antibodies or the skin)
 * tissue specific (e.g. local inflammation, Tissue resident cells e.g. T cells)
 * cell intern (intra cellular processes).
 The oldest form of protection that developed already in prokaryotes.

-## Adaption of the Immune System
-The entire immune system adapts the way and strength of protection provided at each location in the body.
-The immune adaption depends both on the personal history of exposure to pathogens and the one, ones the ancestors have been exposed to (genetic adaption)
-* lifetime adaption: personal history of exposure to antigens experienced to be harmful.
-One hand hand more immune cells may relocate or replicate increased in locations where pathogens haven been observed.
-On the other hand the specific parts of immune systems have mechanism of memorizing seen pathogens ([Variable Immune System](#variable-immune-system))
-* generational adaption: personal and ancestral exposures are memorized and cause both the innate and adaptable immune system to adapt

-### Redistribution of Immune Cells
-[in work]

 ## Immune System Targeting